youyanggu/covid19_projections/path-to-herd-immunity.md

 - The results presented here are merely estimates based on a set of assumptions, so please use caution when utilizing the results.
 - For the majority of the assumptions, the exact numerical values have relatively minor impacts on the final results (e.g. changing vaccine efficacy from 85% to 90% results in a 10-day shift in when herd immunity is reached).
 - If any of the assumptions used to generate these estimates do not hold, then the results may be drastically different.
-- These estimates are subject to change based on new data/evidence.
+- These are the best estimates given what is known in mid-December 2020, but are subject to change based on new data/evidence.
+For example, if vaccine rollout and uptake is quicker than estimated, then we may reach herd immunity sooner.
+If rollout and uptake is slower than estimated, we may reach herd immunity later.

 [Back to Top](#top)